Local Prediction Pools: Applications

 When setting up her pooling space $\mathcal{Z}$, the decision maker has access to all the variables used by the experts.
-In addition, the decision maker has access to an additional pooling variable in the form of ISM's manufacturing purchasing managers' index (PMI), which is not used by any of the experts \citep{lahiri_nowcasting_2013}.
+In addition, the decision maker has access to an additional pooling variable in the form of ISM's manufacturing purchasing managers' index (\texttt{pmi}), which is not used by any of the experts \citep{lahiri_nowcasting_2013}.
 The data set includes $218$ observations, $72$ of which are used in the initial estimation of the experts' models.
 Using all eight variables to form $\mathcal{Z}$ is therefore not a good idea, as the $\mathcal{DM}$ would be estimating a hypersurface in an eight-dimensional space based on roughly $150$ observations.
-The decision maker therefore only uses GDP growth, inflation, the federal funds rate, and PMI to construct $\mathcal{Z}$.
+The decision maker therefore only uses GDP growth, inflation, the federal funds rate, and \texttt{pmi} to construct $\mathcal{Z}$.

-The decision maker uses the caliper method to estimate local predictive ability in $\mathcal{Z}$.
-She continually updates the caliper width, $\calwidth$, at each time step by maximizing the historical log predictive density score over all previous aggregate predictions.
+The decision maker uses the caliper method with natural scaling to estimate local predictive ability in $\mathcal{Z}$---for a version using the caliper method with discrimination, see Appendix A. She continually updates the caliper width, $\calwidth$, at each time step by maximizing the historical log predictive density score over all previous aggregate predictions.
 The same method is used to dynamically select the caliper width of the local optimization-based pool.
 The dynamically selected caliper widths are shown in Figure \ref{cal_dyn_macro}.

-Table \ref{table:all} displays the sum of out-of-sample log predictive scores for all the methods, and Figure \ref{macro_cumu} shows the development of these log scores over time.
-All methods, excluding equal weights, perform roughly the same when predicting \texttt{gdp} and \texttt{fed}.
+Table \ref{table:all} displays the sum of out-of-sample log predictive scores for all the methods, and Figure \ref{macro_cumu} shows the development of these log scores over time relative to the equal weights method.
+All methods outperform equal weights by roughly the same amount when predicting \texttt{gdp} and \texttt{fed}.
 For \texttt{tcpi}, the local $\mathcal{DM}$ pool performs the best, outperforming the local optimization-based pool with some margin.
+All aggregation methods outperform the best individual experts.
+See \citet{villani_regression_2009} for a discussion of how differences in the log predictive scores can be loosely interpreted using Jeffreys' scale of evidence for log Bayes factors.

 Figure \ref{tcpi} explains why the two local pools outperform the globally optimized pool for \texttt{tcpi} by displaying the log predictive density evaluations over time for the four pooling schemes and the individual experts.
 The figure shows that while the globally optimized pool relies almost exclusively on the TVPSV model, which has the best performance over the whole data set, the local pools correctly put greater weight on the BART model when it performs well, and opts for a more equally weighted pool when BART predicts poorly.
 It is important to emphasize that the time variation in the weights come from being at different locations in $\mathcal{Z}$ over time.